Most of the links on this page lead to further explanation and supporting evidence.

 Rowan implied that gas-fired power stations would necessarily be closed down if the wind power industry was to expand much further.
 This is a very questionable link to make; the gas-fired power stations will be required for the periods when the wind is not blowing.
 Why would they be closed down while they are needed?

 Finally Rowan urged "the South Australian government and the promoters of these wind farms to be honest with the electorate".
 I would urge the same of Rowan Ramsey!

 I have no doubt that the rise of renewable energy, wind power in particular, is causing problems to the fossil fuel fired power stations.
 The companies who run the latter do not like having to cut their generation (and profits) to make room on the grid for wind power.
 It is these same power stations that are among the biggest greenhouse gas polluters in Australia.

 Is Rowan looking after the interests of his constituents, or of the fossil fuel industry?
 He is correct, as I understand it, in pointing out that there are times when the generated wind power loads the SA grid to its limit, and that there will be a need for more interconnection between SA and the eastern states if wind power is to expand much further.
 But most power grids around the world are operating at or near their limits some of the time; it is uneconomical to build power grids with large amounts of reserve capacity.

 The Liberal Party's systematic attacks on sustainable energy and support for the fossil fuel industry in its campaign to stop the rise in sustainable energy shows a complete abandonment of ethical standards.

-Regards, David Clarke.
+Yours faithfully, David Clarke.